CADWRDeltaModeling/BayDeltaSCHISM/docsrc/topics/hotstart.rst

 Acquiring the data
 ^^^^^^^^^^^^^^^^^^

 It is hard to generalize all the different systems used by modeling groups to gather up observed data.
 The short answer is that for a hotstart you will need a USGS cruise file (downloading the whole year is fine, that is the way their interface looks at the time of writing).

 If you are using in-Delta observations you will also need QA/QC'd data at least for the instant of the hotstart.
-Our scripts work with our data managment protocols.
+Within the Delta Modeling Section, the script that does gathers these is `BayDeltaSCHISM/bdschism/bdschism/hotstart_nudging_data.py`.
+That script assumes a data repository full of observed data from multiple agencies that is not yet disseminated.
+If you need help, please contact us.

 Configuring the Hotstart request (yaml)